 Singer Simple 3232 Portable Sewing machine is an automatic sewing machine.
 It is perfect for kids, even younger than 10.

-It has 32 built-in stitches, built-in needle threader, and a built-in one step buttonhole.
+It has 32 built-in stitches, a built-in needle threader, and a built-in one step buttonhole.

 Since it has a heavy metal duty frame, it makes sewing projects safe and fun!